naoaki011/mt-plugin-pqmanager/README.md

-# OVERVIEW
+# Publish Queue Manager plugin for Melody and Movable Type

-This plugin provides a simple user interface from within the Movable Type administrative system to view and delete publishing jobs from the built-in "Publish Queue" system - a system by which files are published in the background.
+This plugin provides a simple user interface from within the Melody and Movable Type administrative system to view and delete publishing jobs from the built-in "Publish Queue" system -- a system by which files are published in the background.

-# PREREQUISITES
+# Prerequisites

 Prior to installation, the following requirements must be satisfied:

+* Melody 1.0

+or:

-  * User has MovableType 4.2 or later installed
+* Movable Type 4.2 or later (untested on 4.0*x* and 4.1*x*)
-    - it could work on 4.0 or later, but it has not been tested yet
+* Config Assistant 2.0 or later

-# INSTALLATION
+# Installation

 To install this plugin follow the instructions found here: